Emergency Department Readiness

 Learn how pediatric hospital recognition programs designate and verify a hospital’s capacity to provide care to children.

 Pediatric Comfort Kits

 Emergency situations can be scary for kids.
 The Pediatric Comfort Kit contains items to soothe, comfort and distract kids during an emergency.
 Every emergency response team and emergency department should have a pediatric comfort kit on hand to help kids feel less scared during difficult situations.
-Contact Erica to request your free Pediatric Comfort Kit today!
+Request your free Pediatric Comfort Kit today!